icgc-dcc/dcc-portal/dcc-portal-ui/UI.md

 }
 ```

 :question: Why do we prefix the scss file with an ```_``` (underscore) ?
-This is a partial SASS which is meant to be imported into a larger primary SASS file.
+This is a partial SASS file which is meant to be imported into a larger primary SASS file.
 For more information [refer to the SASS documentation on partials](http://sass-lang.com/guide#topic-4).

 ### Registering your Module with the Portal ###